B-UMMI/LMAS/docs/dev/general.rst

 Lib
 ::::

-The `lib <https://github.com/cimendes/LMAS/tree/main/lib>`_ folder contains custum Groovy code used by LMAS for the ``--help`` function.
+The `lib <https://github.com/cimendes/LMAS/tree/main/lib>`_ folder contains custom Groovy code used by LMAS for the ``--help`` function.

 Docker